Alluxio/alluxio/docs/en/core-services/Caching.md

 This is configured by worker property `alluxio.worker.allocator.class`.
 Out-of-the-box implementations include:

-- **MaxFreeAllocator**: Start trying from tier 0 to the lowest tier, try to allocate the block to the storage directory that currently has the most availability. **This is the default behavior.**
+- **MaxFreeAllocator**: Start trying from tier 0 to the lowest tier, and try to allocate the block to the storage directory that currently has the most availability. **This is the default behavior.**

 - **RoundRobinAllocator**: Start trying from tier 0 to the lowest tier.
 On each tier, maintain a Round Robin order